 Pay attention to load capacities

-These types of incidents are very possible in any warehouse where shelves aren’t loaded to the correct capacity or overloaded.
+These types of incidents are very possible in any warehouse where shelves are overloaded.
 You should clearly mark the capacity of each shelf, and post that on your shelving.

 Protect the shelving from impacts

-If your storage area adjoins aisles where forklifts drive or pallet jacks are being pulled, a nudge can bring down an entire row or multiple rows.
-Traffic management, guard rails, bollards or other protective measures are advised for these situations.
-Although shelving is not always bolted to the floor, there are cases where it should be.
+If your storage area adjoins aisles of forklift or pallet jack traffic, a nudge can bring down an entire row or multiple rows.
+Consider traffic management, guard rails, bollards or other protective measures for these situations.
+Although shelving is not always bolted to the floor, in some cases it should be.
 You may have to check your shelf type and manufacturer specs to understand whether that’s required or recommended for your shelving units.

 Assemble your shelving to manufacturer specifications, maintain it and inspect it regularly

 Be certain your shelving was properly assembled and installed.
 Post-installation, inspect your shelf clips, rivets and other connections.
-Like rack, shelving is built with uprights (posts) and shelves that connect to them.
+Like rack, shelving consists of uprights (posts) and shelves that connect to them.
 If clips are loose or connections not fully seated, there is potential for a collapse.
-Regularly inspect to ensure no shelving units are leaning, have loose shelves, or have damaged components.
+Regularly inspect to ensure no shelving units are leaning, have loose shelves or have damaged components.
 It’s important to understand that inspecting any storage equipment that holds heavy inventory is a good use of your time and resources.
 Not only will you reduce product damage and prevent calamitous loss of inventory, you’ll protect your employees and also get a chance to find other issues in the operation.